 Status: The new Yolo County Courthouse project will displace the existing location of Well #1.
 Construction of a new well to replace existing Well 1 will need to be completed prior to construction of the new courthouse that is scheduled to begin December 2011.
 The new site for the new well location has been selected to be in the northeast area of Freeman Park in an area of minimal impact to the area normally used by park visitors.
 West Yost has completed design for the well drilling.
 The well that will replace Well #1 will be called Well #28.
-The well drilling work is now out for bid.
+Bids were received for below ground construction; award is pending Council approval late June 2011.
+The above ground pump station is planned to be bid summer 2011 and Well #28 completed by April 2012.